ikapata/day-to-day-planner/README.md

 ### Backend

-Add your database name, user and password to the application.yml file.
+First, you have to export the SPRING_DATASOURCE_URL, SPRING_DATASOURCE_USERNAME, SPRING_DATASOURCE_PASSWORD as your environment variables.
 Then run with Maven:

 ```bash
   cd backend/day-to-day-planner